mb0/xelf-go/doc/lit_vals.md

 a lot of type confusion and would keep the type near to the backing value.
 We still need exp.Lit to provide source info and implement exp.Exp.

-Instead we could provide a Mut.EditType(typ.EditFunc) api that returns the same or a new mutable with updated type.
+Instead we could provide an edit type api for values that returns the same or a new mutable with updated type.
 We should be careful that the new type is compatible.
-Instead we could make it easier to edit value types.
 We probably need to be thorough and edit even element values, that means we also need a value editor with state to handle self referential values.

+What do we mean by compatible type when updating a value type?
+ * The current value must certainly be assignable to values of that type.
+ * But the value could be very generic (think AstVal) or missing, because it is unresolved.
+ * So in what way should the current type restrict the new type?
+ * We could limit type editing to only restrict or specify the old type and not generalize it.
+ * Do we want to generize types for if branch results, or conversions.

 We can add a value wrapper that provides a new type or even an ast value that uses raw input until evaluated we can probably reuse and maybe unify with AnyMut and OptMut.

+We noticed that List, Dict and Map allocate a new element type body for every call to Type, this is wasteful if we want to use the value type information to match values; and unfortunate if want use list types with names or ids.

 Implementation
 --------------